Stroudwater Navigation: Construction

-The first plans for making the small River Frome, also known as the Stroudwater, navigable date back to the last three years of the 17th century.
+The first plans for making the small River Frome navigable date back to the last three years of the 17th century.
 The plan was to serve the woollen industry, by carrying coal from the Severn to Stroud and transporting the finished cloth away to markets, but it was opposed by mill owners, and it came to nothing.
 The idea was revived in 1728, when John Hore, who had previously succeeded in making the River Kennet navigable, suggested a canal around 8.2 mi long, with 12 locks, suitable for 60-ton barges.
-An Act of Parliament was obtained in 1730, with support from those who worked in the cloth industry, but opposition from some of the millers, but it seemed to ignore Hore's recommendations, in that it was again based on making the river navigable.
+An act of Parliament, the Stroudwater Navigation Act 1729 (3 Geo.
+2. c.
+13), was obtained in 1730, with support from those who worked in the cloth industry, but opposition from some of the millers, but it seemed to ignore Hore's recommendations, in that it was again based on making the river navigable.
 As the millers were given powers that would have effectively shut the navigation for two months each year, and the tolls were set at a level that would have discouraged traffic, no further action was taken.

-John Dallaway, who had been appointed as a commissioner under the 1730 Act, commissioned the engineer Thomas Yeoman to make a new survey in 1754, and his new plan was published the following year.
+John Dallaway, who had been appointed as a commissioner under the Stroudwater Navigation Act 1729, commissioned the engineer Thomas Yeoman to make a new survey in 1754, and his new plan was published the following year.
 It was for a navigation from Wallbridge to the Severn, estimated to cost £8,145, which would require 16 locks and four stanks (which were probably half-locks or staunches).
 In order to placate the millers, water for the operation of the locks would be provided by a reservoir below Wallbridge, which would cover 2 acre and be filled on Sundays, when the mills were inactive and would not be needing the water.
 Tolls were set at a more realistic level.
 While support and finance for the scheme were being gained, John Kemmett, Arthur Wynde, James Pynock and Thomas Bridge devised a scheme which used cranes at each mill weir to transfer cargo, stored in boxes, from a boat on one level to another on the other side of the weir.
-An Act was obtained in 1759 which authorized Kemmett and the others to construct the canal without any locks to avoid loss of water to the mills.
-The Act allowed two years for completion of the scheme, and although some progress had been made by April 1761, Kemmett was given an extension of six years at that time.
+The Stroudwater Navigation Act 1758 (32 Geo.
+2. c.
+47) authorised Kemmett and the others to construct the canal without any locks to avoid loss of water to the mills.
+The act allowed two years for completion of the scheme, and although some progress had been made by April 1761, Kemmett was given an extension of six years at that time.
 After about 5 mi of river had been improved, the works were abandoned as being too costly.